 The Board of Directors of the Informed Medical Decisions Foundation is a dedicated group of individuals who strongly believe in the active participation of informed patients.
 There are currently ten outside, independent directors who were nominated and selected for their distinguished careers in the areas of health care, research and technology.
 Their main purpose is to establish a vision of what the organization should be, set strategic goals and priorities, and help the Foundation staff maintain its focus on our mission.
 Board members are elected to three year terms, with some of the directors serving over twenty years.

-John is chairman of the board of directors, associate professor at the Robert F. Wagner Graduate School of Public Service at New York University, and the director of the school's Health Policy and Management program.
+John is chairman of the board of directors, professor at the Robert F. Wagner Graduate School of Public Service at New York University, and the director of the school's Health Policy and Management program.
 He is principal investigator of numerous projects aimed at assessing the performance of the safety net for vulnerable populations and understanding the nature and extent of barriers to optimal health for vulnerable populations.
 Much of John’s work focuses on the analysis of patterns of hospital admission and emergency room visits as a mechanism to evaluate access barriers to outpatient care.
 His work also assesses the performance of the ambulatory care delivery system.
 John has examined the characteristics of high cost Medicaid patients to help in designing interventions to improve care and outcomes for these patients.
 Parallel work in the United Kingdom has involved creating an algorithm for the National Health Service (NHS) to identify patients at risk of future hospital admissions and designing interventions to improve care for these high-risk patients.
 John holds a law degree from the University of California, Berkeley.

 James is currently the director of the Industry Standards Program for Hewlett-Packard Company and previously acted as group engineering manager for almost all of HP's computer entities.
 He also represents the company on the Governing Board of the Open Group, serves on the Worldwide Web Consortium Advisory Council and Board, and holds a variety of other responsibilities within the company.
 In the past, Jim has taught computer science at Stanford and Northeastern Universities, published journal articles on a range of topics and co-edited the book Mini-Computer Software.
 He holds a BA from Dartmouth College and an MS and PhD in computer science from Stanford University.